 Exclusively breastfed babies do not usually require solid foods before about 6 months of age.
 Indeed, many do not require solid foods until 9 months or more of age, if we can judge by their weight gain and iron status.
 However, there are some babies who will have great difficulty learning to accept solid food if not offered solids before 7-9 months of age.
 Because the six-month-old baby will also soon need to have an additional source of iron, it is generally recommended and convenient that solids be introduced around 6 months of age.
 Some babies show great interest in grabbing food off your plate by 5 months, and there is no reason discourage them from taking the food and playing with it and putting it in their mouths and eating it.

-It has been the habit of physicians to suggest that babies be started first on cereals and then other foods be added.
-There is nothing magic about cereal and babies do fine without it.
-In fact, other than calories and added iron there is not much of nutritional value in cereals.
+It has been the habit of physicians to suggest that babies be started first on “infant” cereals and then other foods be added.
+There is nothing magic about these “infant” cereals and babies do fine without them.
+In fact, other than calories and added iron there is not much of nutritional value in these “infant” cereals.
 In fact, most of the iron in commercial cereals ends up in the baby’s diaper.
 The easiest way for the baby to get additional iron is by eating meat, poultry, and fish, not by cereals from which the iron is poorly absorbed.
-Furthermore, cereals tend to be constipating.
-Jarred baby food is money wasted and offers no advantage over real food.
-Real food that you eat is best for baby.
+For vegetarians, lentils, peas, and various other plant-based, iron-rich foods (check with a nutritionist).

 There is no good reason why a baby needs to eat or be introduced to only one food per week or why vegetables should be started before fruits.
 Anyone worried about the sweetness of fruit has not tasted breastmilk recently.
 The six-month-old can be given almost anything off his parents’ plate that can be mashed with a fork.
-If you eat healthy, then baby will eat healthy.
+If you “eat healthy”, then baby will eat healthy.
 Far fewer feeding problems will occur if a relaxed approach to feeding is taken.

 It is true that an older baby will often not take a bottle if not used to it.
 This is no great loss.
 So, why not teach baby to use an open cup?
-Babies can learn to take a cup at birth, though there is not usually a reason to for them to do so.
+Babies can learn to take a cup at birth (see photo below), though there is not usually a reason to for them to do so.
 See our video clip of a 2 or 3 week old baby drinking from a cup.
 In this case the baby is being cup fed to avoid a bottle.
 He is not yet able to latch on to the breast.

-At about 6 months or even younger, the baby can start learning to use a cup, and usually will be quite good at drinking from a cup by about 7-8 months of age, if not sooner.
-If the breastfeeding parent is returning to paid work at about 6 months or before, there is also no need to start bottles or formula.
+At about 6 months or even younger, the baby can start learning to use an open cup, and usually will be quite good at drinking from a cup by about 7-8 months of age, if not sooner.
+If the mother is returning to paid work at about 6 months or before, there is also no need to start bottles or formula.
 In this situation, solids may be started somewhat earlier than 6 months of age (say 4 or 5 months of age), so that by the time the mother is working outside the home, the baby can be getting most of his food and liquid, when the mother is not with him, off a spoon.
-As he gets older, the cup may be used more and more for liquids.
+As he gets older, the open cup may be used more and more for liquids.
 You and the baby can manage without his taking bottles.
-Do not try to starve the baby into taking a bottle if he refuses to accept one.
+Do not try to starve the baby into taking a bottle if s/he refuses to accept one.
 Your baby is not being stubborn; rather, he does not know how to use an artificial nipple.
-He also may not like the taste of formula, which is understandable.
+S/he also may not like the taste of formula, which is understandable.

-Note that too many workers in daycares do not realize any of this and are surprised or dismayed or unhappy that the baby of 6 months of age, say, does not take a bottle.
+Note that too many workers in daycares do not seem realize any of this and are surprised or dismayed or unhappy that the baby of 6 months of age, say, does not take a bottle.
 Educate them, nicely, of course.

 The information presented here is general and not a substitute for personalized treatment from an International Board Certified Lactation Consultant (IBCLC) or other qualified medical professionals.

-This information sheet may be copied and distributed without further permission on the condition that you credit International Breastfeeding Centre and it is not used in any context that violates the WHO International Code on the Marketing of Breastmilk Substitutes (1981) and subsequent World Health Assembly resolutions.
+This information sheet may be copied and distributed without further permission on the condition that you credit International Breastfeeding Centre, and it is not used in any context that violates the WHO International Code on the Marketing of Breastmilk Substitutes (1981) and subsequent World Health Assembly resolutions.
 If you don’t know what this means, please email us to ask!

-©IBC, updated July 2009, December 2016
+©IBC, updated July 2009, December 2016, October 2021

 Questions or concerns?
 Email Dr. Jack Newman (read the page carefully, and answer the listed questions).